Linconnaire/FMCG-SQL-Advanced-Data-Analytics/README.md

 4. Detailed Query Analysis

 	- Total Sales Trend Over the Year (Monthly)

 	- Total Sales and Running Totals (Monthly)

 	- Yearly Product Performance Analysis

 	- Category Contribution to Overall Sales

 	- Product Segmentation by Cost Ranges

 	- Customer Segmentation by Spending Behaviour

 	- Customer Report View (dbo.customer_report)

 	- Product Report View (dbo.product_report)

 5. How to Use

 6. Technologies Used

 # 1. Introduction
 This SQL script provides a robust framework for analysing sales and product data.
-It addresses several key business questions, offering insights into sales trends, product performance, customer behavior, and category contributions.
+It addresses several key business questions, offering insights into sales trends, product performance, customer behaviour, and category contributions.
 The script is structured to be clear, efficient, and easily understandable, making use of modern SQL features to achieve its analytical goals.
 It empowers data-driven decision-making by providing actionable insights into various business facets.

 # 2. Dataset
 This dataset file is in the file section, which includes the following tables with a gold schema: